coreos/docs/os/quickstart.md

 ssh-add
 ```

-Connect to a CoreOS machine via SSH as the user `core`.
+Connect to a Container Linux machine via SSH as the user `core`.
 For example, on Amazon, use:

 ```sh
 $ ssh -A core@an.ip.compute-1.amazonaws.com